Oil Sampling Hardware Guide

 Sample Valves

 Sample valves are put at ports on sumps and oil circulating lines for clean and efficient oil sampling.
 This achieves a controlled, fixed sampling location.
 Sample valves can aid in the prevention of leaks and unintentional sample contamination.
-They also don't interfere with the machine's regular operation.
-As such, samples can be taken during normal operating conditions, improving the sample's quality.
+They also don’t interfere with the machine’s regular operation.
+This allows samples to be taken during normal operation, improving their quality.

 Depending on your system, you might need to use many pieces of oil sampling hardware with the appropriate valve.
 Consider the following valve options: